5 Reasons Why You Shouldn’t Ignore Flat Design for Epic Conversions

 Take a look at the below screenshot.

-It means when users have spent only 0.05 seconds on a website, they decide whether they like the website or not.
+It means users have spent only 0.05 seconds on a website when they decide whether they like the website.

 So how does this work?
 Users can’t possibly go through the content of a site in such a short span.